 What parents need to know

 Parents need to know that Bosch centers on a hardened Los Angeles homicide detective with a complicated past and a strict sense of justice, a man who may or may not be a hero.
 Violent imagery includes shootings, dead bodies, and autopsies, plus some physical combat and depictions of child abuse.
 The main character drinks socially and smokes cigarettes, and characters use strong, unbleeped language like "f--k" and "s--t."
-There's also some light sexual banter between male and female characters.
+There's also female nudity in some episodes and some light sexual banter between male and female characters.

 - Parents say